robric/wiki-contrail-controller/Flow-Handling.md

 When the hash bucket is full, entries are created in an overflow table.
 In earlier releases, the overflow table was a global table, which will be searched sequentially.
 From R2.22, the overflow entries are maintained as a list against the hash bucket.

-The maximum number of flow table and overflow table entries are 512K and 8K respectively, by default.
+The default number of flow table and overflow table entries are 512K and 8K respectively.
 These can be modified by configuring them as vrouter module parameters – vr_flow_entries and vr_oflow_entries (see https://github.com/Juniper/contrail-controller/wiki/Vrouter-Module-Parameters).

 ## Flow aging
 Flows are aged out based on inactivity for a specific period of time.
 By default, the timeout value is 180 seconds.
 This can be modified by configuring flow_cache_timeout under the DEFAULT section in contrail-vrouter-agent.conf file.